New Zealand Railways Department: Modernisation

 RM 114 at Kaikōura during the 1960s.

-The DJ class, introduced from 1968, led to the end of steam traction in the South Island, and the whole of New Zealand, by 1971.
+The D^{J} class, introduced from 1968, led to the end of steam traction in the South Island, and the whole of New Zealand, by 1971.

 The General Manager of NZR, Frank Aickin, was an advocate for electrifying the entire North Island Main Trunk to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam and diesel traction would be required on other lines.
-NZR's first diesel-electric locomotives, the English Electric built DE class, were introduced in 1951.
+NZR's first diesel-electric locomotives, the English Electric built D^{E} class, were introduced in 1951.
 The locomotives gave good service but were not powerful or numerous enough to seriously displace steam traction.